hashicorp/consul/website/source/api/acl/policies.html.md

 ## Create a Policy

-This endpoint makes a new ACL policy.
+This endpoint creates a new ACL policy.

 | Method | Path                         | Produces                   |
 | ------ | ---------------------------- | -------------------------- |